terraform-ibm-modules/terraform-ibm-rhel-ai/solutions/rhelai_vpc/README.md

 4. Select the latest product version in the Architecture section.

-5. Click Add to project button.
+5. Click "Add to project" button.

 6. Create a new project by providing Name, Configuration Name, Region and Resource Group